DDD-Moore/early-career-puertorico/logistics.md

 ### Flights

 Please book your flights as soon as possible.
+Plan to arrive no later than Monday evening and depart no earlier than Friday morning.
 You should purchase the lowest reasonably available economy airfare with a major commercial carrier.
 We will reimburse you for your flights after the event.
 If you need reimbursement before then, [please let us know](mailto:carly.strasser@moore.org).

 ### Expenses & Reimbursement